have a senior moment 2025 -banner

 HAVE A SENIOR MOMENT FESTIVAL

-Have a Senior Moment Festival 2025
+Have a Senior Moment Festival 2026

 PAL STUDIO THEATRE

-581 Cardero Street, Vancouver B.C.
+581 Cardero Street, Vancouver B.C. & other venues as listed.

 Western Gold’s HAVE A SENIOR MOMENT FESTIVAL is an event that turns the notion of “have a senior moment” (normally understood as a moment of forgetfulness, a foolish mistake, or a lack of understanding based on age) on its head!

 A multi-disciplinary series of events and gatherings showcasing the performing arts for old folx and/or by old folx, HAVE A SENIOR MOMENT FESTIVAL provides a gathering place for young, old, and those in between.
-The festival includes theatre, works in development, music, creative workshops, artist salons and more—all celebrating the notion that Creativity Has No Expiry Date!
+The festival includes theatre, works in development, music, creative workshops, artist salons, and more—all celebrating the notion that Creativity Has No Expiry Date!

 Artistic Director Tanja Dixon-Warren says, “I wanted to change the perception of seniors “having a moment” and reclaim the term to mean a moment showing older adults living their lives in richness, fullness, and in relationship with their communities and environments.
 I wanted to do this by giving senior artists a moment and by encouraging the voices of senior artists who, with so much life experience, are daring to be bold and are creating from their hearts!”